HugoP707/NimFlatbuffers/README.rst

 WARNING: Partially working, still requires more work

-I finally wont be using c++ for the code generator, isntead, i used a macro, since it was more fitting, however, the code generator ended up being a bit wonky.
+I finally wont be using c++ for the code generator, instead, i used a macro, since it was more fitting, however, the code generator ended up being a bit wonky.

 It supports a decent subset of .fbs schema language, from my experience, the most used one.